 Urinary Tract Infection or UTI is an infection affecting the urinary tract.
+(NIH)

 If the infection occurs in the lower part of the urinary tract it is called cystitis or a bladder infection.

-If the infection affects the upper part of the urinary tract, it is called pyelonephritis or a kidney infection.
+Occurring in the upper part of the urinary tract, it is called pyelonephritis or a kidney infection.

 If a bladder infection is left untreated, it can travel up the ureters and into the kidneys.
 This is a serious condition and medical help should be sought at once.